DNRC/FCG-User-Documentation/docs/code-generation.md

 Business Action
 : A specific type of business action that can be associated with an incident.
-This feild is required.
+This field is required.

 Remarks
 : This text box should contain any general remarks to be associated